 “This could be one of Oregon’s best vintage years — ever,” said Jim Bernau, CEO and founder of Salem-area Willamette Valley Vineyards.

-Standing in the Bayliss Vineyard off Wagner Creek Road, Bernau said northern wineries are purchasing as much as they can of the 2,000 tons of Southern Oregon fruit rejected by Copper Cane.
+Standing in the Bayless Vineyard off Wagner Creek Road, Bernau said northern wineries are purchasing as much as they can of the 2,000 tons of Southern Oregon fruit rejected by Copper Cane.